cosmos/cosmos/WHITEPAPER.md

 deposits in order to participate, and those deposits can be revoked, or slashed, when malicious behaviour is detected [\[10\]][10].

-Note this is unlike Bitcoin, where forking is a regular occurence due to network asynchrony and the probabilistic nature of finding partial hash collisions.
+Note this is unlike Bitcoin, where forking is a regular occurrence due to network asynchrony and the probabilistic nature of finding partial hash collisions.
 Since in many cases a malicious fork is indistinguishable from a fork due to asynchrony, Bitcoin cannot reliably implement fork-accountability,